 The fact that men outnumber women in senior positions makes the workplace look like a boys’ club.
 And we’re not just talking about toxic situations where male coworkers engage into locker room talk or female employees get harassed.
 A “boys’ club” exists when there’s no representation for women in decision-making.
 Because that’s when female voices are rarely heard and their needs are overlooked.

-To change that, we don’t need more discussion on why gender balance is good; we need tangible steps.
+To change that, we don’t need more discussion on why gender balance in the workplace is good; we need tangible steps.
 But that’s a hard thing to do when you’re the only woman in your team.
 Sharing advice with other successful women; having a female mentor; actively participating in women’s groups: these are all ways for women to learn from each other and get empowered in the workplace.
 Organizations like She Geeks Out do exactly this: create a network, a safe place for women who want to advance their careers.
 Recently, we collaborated with SGO for an event dedicated to age and gender discrimination and learned what companies can do to tackle these challenges.
 You can also watch the recording of our event:

 Here’s another aspect of that “boys’ club” mentality: 98% of VC funding goes to men.
 Women with great business ideas still struggle to get financial help.
 And it’s this exact unfairness that certain VC companies try to address, by funding only female-led startups.